 Learn to love camping.
 You can save up a lot of money even on modest salaries if you learn to live simply.
 You can travel for a long time if you learn to travel frugally.

-10. How do you keep the balance between full-time travelling and blogging?
+10. How do you keep the balance between full-time traveling and blogging?

 I blog once a month, so it’s not much work.
 I ought to blog more, but I prefer focusing my writing energies on my book.
 Besides, I’m satisfied with the amount of traffic my blog gets.
 I’m also filming now, which takes some time.